HHS/TANF-app/docs/Architecture Decision Record/011-buildpacks.md

 **Cons**
 - Deploying with Docker containers ensures the application runs the same way in all environments.
 We will no longer have that assurance.
-- There will need to be more emphasis on testing on platform to be sure our code works with in the build pack.
+- There will need to be more emphasis on testing against environment(s) deployed in Cloud.gov to be sure our code works with in the build pack.
 - Environments shifting to buildpacks may be unstable during transition

 **Notes**